 Founder, Executive Chairman & CEO, V3 Group

-Ron Sim is the Executive Chairman and Chief Executive Officer of V3 Group Limited and is responsible for the formulation of the strategic direction of the group.
+Ron Sim is the Chairman of V3 Group Limited and is responsible for the formulation of the strategic direction of the group.
 As a brand creator and developer, V3 Group Limited is an Asian luxury group in the lifestyle and wellness markets (OSIM, TWG Tea, ONI Global), targeting a broad and affluent consumer demographic.

 He began in 1979 with a trading company selling general household items and later branched into home healthcare products.
 Mr Sim then expanded this business under the OSIM brand overseas, to Hong Kong in 1986 and Taiwan in 1987.
 By the early 1990s he had grown the OSIM brand into an Asian household name.
 Under his leadership, OSIM was publicly listed on the main board of the Singapore Exchange (SGX) in July 2000.